Community based football clubs play a key role in the development of football in Australia.

 Step 4 - Assessment

-- The Club’s Member Federation and/or Governing Body will review the Club’s submission and when satisfied all questions are accurate and complete, will forward to the FFA.
+- The Club’s Member Federation and/or Governing Body will review the Club’s submission and when satisfied all questions are accurate and complete, will forward to Football Australia.

-- The FFA will advise the respective Member Federation and Club on the success of the submission, issue a letter of completion and star level to accompany a tailored Action Plan collated by the Member Federation/Governing Body.
+- Football Australia will advise the respective Member Federation and Club on the success of the submission, issue a letter of completion and star level to accompany a tailored Action Plan collated by the Member Federation/Governing Body.

 · The Action Plan will highlight the top 5 opportunities for the Club to address.